Jonathan-s-Team/pesaje-frontend/README.md

 This project uses the Netlify `_redirects` file to handle **SPA routing** and **API proxying**.

-Because your backend is deployed to **two different environments (QA and Production)**, the `_redirects` file is swapped during build depending on the environment.
+Because your backend is deployed to **two different environments (QA and Production)**, the `_redirects` file is swapped manually during build depending on the environment.

 ### ✅ `_redirects` for QA